Table of content

 Checklist: Implementing an Accessible Website with TYPO3

-- Automatic tests (tools: Accesstive).
+- Automatic tests.

 - Manual testing (keyboard test, screen reader check).